TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 forceTypeValue
 --------------

+.. container:: table-row

+   Property
-..  confval:: forceTypeValue
+         forceTypeValue

-    :name: config-forceTypeValue
-    :type: :ref:`data-type-boolean`
+   Data type
+         :ref:`data-type-integer`

+   Description
          Force the `&type` value of all TYPO3 generated links to a specific value (except if overruled by local :typoscript:`forceTypeValue` values).

          Useful if you run a template with special content at - say `&type=95` - but still wants to keep your targets neutral.
 Then you set your targets to blank and this value to the type value you wish.